 04.11.2011: The Brookings Institution hosted the event, “Metropolitan Business Plans: A New Approach to Economic Growth,” to formally introduce the Metropolitan Business Planning initiative and showcase the first three pilot Metropolitan Business Plans (MBPs) and Metropolitan Investment Prospectuses.
 RW Ventures has been a partner in the initiative since its inception, co-developing the concept and products, and leading work with the pilot metros on their plans.
 Bob Weissbourd gave a presentation at the event on the concept (available here).
 A second cohort of pilot metros will be selected and begin work during summer 2011.

-the financial and governance challenges facing cities, and discussed possible
+Weissbourd spoke about the financial and governance challenges facing cities,

 01.21.2011: Economic Impacts of GO TO 2040 (executive summary available here) was released at an Economic Club of Chicago luncheon entitled “The Economic Future of Chicago.”
 Commissioned by the Chicago Community Trust , the report offers a framework for understanding regional economies and provides a qualitative assessment of the likely economic impacts of implementing the recommendations made in GO TO 2040, the long-term comprehensive plan released by the Chicago Metropolitan Agency for Planning (CMAP) in October 2010.